-First Stage of the Doctoral Program Talent to be fostered ability to undertake occupations that require a high degree of specialization.
-Students are expected to acquire the outstanding ability necessar have research skills in economics and related fields, or an outstandard ability to undertake occupations that require a high degree of specialization.
-Education and Research Purpose The purpose of the program is to develop human resources ability to discover academically meaningful issues and analyzed logically using a theoretical framework upon acquiring special knowledge and skills in economics and related fields, and the such acquired specialized knowledge and skills to society.
-A Master's degree (Economics) will be awarded to students who have ability to discover academically meaningful issues and analyze t logically using a theoretical framework, upon acquiring special knowledge and skills in economics and related fields, and thereby resuch acquired specialized knowledge and skills to society.
+First Stage of the Doctoral Program Talent to be fostered Students are expected to acquire the outstanding ability necessary to have research skills in economics and related fields, or an outstanding ability to undertake occupations that require a high degree of specialization.
+Education and Research Purpose The purpose of the program is to develop human resources who have the ability to discover academically meaningful issues and analyze them logically using a theoretical framework upon acquiring specialized knowledge and skills in economics and related fields, and thereby return such acquired specialized knowledge and skills to society.
+Diploma Policy A Master's degree (Economics) will be awarded to students who have the ability to discover academically meaningful issues and analyze them logically using a theoretical framework, upon acquiring specialized knowledge and skills in economics and related fields, and thereby return such acquired specialized knowledge and skills to society.
 Curricula Policy The purpose of the program is to help students develop an outstanding ability to acquire research skills in economics and related fields or an outstanding ability to undertake occupations that require a high degree of specialization.
 The courses are divided into three categories: "Common courses," designed to help students acquire basic knowledge and skills in the relevant fields and research methodology; "Core specialized courses," designed to help students acquire specialized knowledge and skills; and "Research seminar courses," offering research guidance for students to complete a degree thesis.
 Evaluation of learning outcomes will be conducted in a multifaceted manner in line with the learning objectives based on examinations, reports, class contribution, presentation content, master's thesis review results, and other related factors.
 Admission Policy Our entrance examination process is focused on selecting students who have specialized knowledge and skills in this field that should be acquired in an undergraduate program, as well as thinking and language skills to logically proceed with research, and who are willing to return such acquired specialized knowledge and skills to society, in order to accept those who aim to acquire research skills in economics and related fields or an outstanding ability to undertake occupations that require a high degree of specialization.
 Admission screening will be made based on a comprehensive evaluation of written examinations, oral examinations, and application documents.